braziljs/eloquente-javascript/chapters/09-expressoes-regulares.md

 // → -1
 ```

-Unfortunately, there is no way to indicate that the match should start at a given offset (as with the second argument to indexOf), which would often be very useful.
 Infelizmente, não existe um modo de indicar onde a busca deve começar, com um índice (como o segundo argumento de _indexOf_), o que seria muito útil.

 ## The lastIndex property